MicrosoftDocs/dataexplorer-docs/data-explorer/customer-managed-keys-cli.md

 with the cluster.

 1. Run the following command to sign in to Azure:

     ```azurecli-interactive
     az login
     ```

 1. Set the subscription where your cluster is registered.
-Replace MyAzureSub with the name of the Azure subscription that you want to use:
+Replace *MyAzureSub* with the name of the Azure subscription that you want to use.

     ```azurecli-interactive
     az account set --subscription MyAzureSub
     ```

-1. Run the following command to set the new key:
+1. Run the following command to set the new key.
     ```azurecli-interactive
     az kusto cluster update --cluster-name "mytestcluster" --resource-group "mytestrg" --key-vault-properties key-name="<key-name>" key-version="<key-version>" key-vault-uri="<key-vault-uri>"
     ```
-1. Run the following command and check the 'keyVaultProperties' property to verify the cluster updated seccessfuly:
+1. Run the following command and check the 'keyVaultProperties' property to verify the cluster updated successfully.

     ```azurecli-interactive
     az kusto cluster show --cluster-name "mytestcluster" --resource-group "mytestrg"
     ```